coderefinery/software/README.md

 # Software environment for CodeRefinery workshops

-Environment for CodeRefinery workshops for Conda or Python virtual environments (this page is not usabe without already knowing about Conda or virtual environments).
+Environment for CodeRefinery workshops for Conda or Python virtual environments (this page is not usable without already knowing about Conda or virtual environments).